krishaamer/green-filter-research/research/literature/design.md

 ### Climate Anxiety {#climate-anxiety}

+A large @hickmanClimateAnxietyChildren2021 worldwide study (n=10000,
+aged 16-25) provides evidence the youth is anxious about climate in Australia, Brazil, Finland, France, India, Nigeria, Philippines, Portugal, the UK, and the USA.
+Similarly,
-@thompsonYoungPeopleClimate2021 finds young people have climate anxiety.
-@whitmarshClimateAnxietyWhat2022 shows climate anxiety is prevalent among young people and is a possible motivator for climate action.
+@thompsonYoungPeopleClimate2021 finds young people around the world have climate anxiety. @whitmarshClimateAnxietyWhat2022 shows worry about the climate in the UK is generally widespread (over 40% of the respondents, n=1332), while climate anxiety is highest among young people and is a possible motivator for climate action.
+Additionally,
 @ogunbodeClimateAnxietyWellbeing2022 finds climate anxiety in 32
-countries and also supports the idea that climate anxiety leads to climate activism. @hickmanClimateAnxietyChildren2021 provides more evidence even children are anxious about climate.
+countries and also supports the idea that climate anxiety leads to climate activism. @thibodeauThreeCompaniesClosing2022: “In 2021, the BBC polled 1,000 people in Scotland to understand the barriers to taking climate action.
+What they found was even though many people were aware of actions needed to take to address climate change, and had intentions to their behaviors didn’t change.
+This is a phenomenon called the intention-action gap.”

 -   Designing for Health and Sustainability: Health and sustainability are intrinsically connected. @kjaergardHealthSustainability2014